 During the year ended December 31, 2020, net cash generated from operating activities was \$0.8 million.
 The primary factors affecting operating cash flows during this period were a net loss of \$50.3 million after deducting non-cash charges of \$99.8 million, consisting primarily of depreciation and amortization expenses of \$78.6 million, partially offset by a decrease in working capital of \$39.6 million, and interest expense payments of \$10.0 million.
-The increase in our net operating assets and liabilities was mainly driven by a larger decrease in notes payable and trade payable and a larger decrease in other payables due to repayment for production materials and operating expenses, and a larger increase in our net operating assets and liabilities was methed December 31, 2020.
-The increase in our net operating assets and liabilities was pertially offset by a larger decrease in other set of the set of
+The increase in our net operating assets and liabilities was mainly driven by a larger decrease in notes payable and trade payable and a larger decrease in other payables due to repayment for production materials and operating expenses, and a larger increase in inventories and a larger decrease in contract liabilities due to slow sales of electric scooters during the year ended December 31, 2020.
+The increase in our net operating assets and liabilities was partially offset by a larger decrease in prepayments due to less prepayments to suppliers, a larger decrease in other current assets due to less temporary payments for commodity tax from less electric scooters production, and a smaller decrease in trade receivables.